 I have seen this recipe many times in various Taste of Home cookbooks and magazines and finally decided to give it a try.
 I made the recipe exactly as followed and it was way too crumbly.
 It had good flavor though and the crumbliness did not stop my children from picking at the loaf all day long.
 Probably won't be making again, but it did have a nice coconut flavor.

-I plan to make a couple of loafs and pass them on to my friends.Karen Lampkin, Bluffton, SC
+I was visiting my daughter and she servedthis.The cake was delicious.
+It reminds me ofeating a piece of dense wedding cake.I plan to make a couple of loafs and pass them on to my friends.Karen Lampkin, Bluffton, SC